MCJammer/email-template/README.md

-# why this still no work
+# is the work again yaaay